 - Remove meatballs from broiler and transfer to the crock pot.

 - Pour prepared sauce over the meatballs.

-- Garnish with green onions and sesame seeds.
+- Serve over rice or noodles and garnish with green onions and sesame seeds.

 - If serving as an appetizer, keep meatballs in the crock pot and set the crock pot on “WARM”.